 Social media can be a great way to stay connected with friends and family members.
 However, there are times when social media can cause more harm than good.
 One of those times is during a divorce.
 What you post on social media during your divorce case has the potential to be used against you in court.
-Slowiaczek Albers PC, LLO can help provide you with more information on social media and divorce.
+Slowiaczek Albers & Whelan can help provide you with more information on social media and divorce.

 Be Mindful of What is Posted